2-X/2-X/README.md

 ## My background in coding
 I originally learned to code in Game Maker Studio to make a geometric platforming game, and attempt to create a Rouge-like version of Hyper Light Drifter.

 Then, I was accepted into Northeastern University's Khoury College of Computer Science.
 At Northeastern, I studied Computer Science and Linguistics.

 Since graduating, I have worked at startups focused on data.
 My first CO-OP and later job was a product focused on massive dataset mastering using AI+human-in-the-loop.
 At the time, I was also working on personal projects like automation surrounding an anonymous crush-posting Facebook page called NU Crushes with 10K+ users.
 I created an extension called Autolingo that completes Duolingo challenges and entire skills.

-My "life's work" biggest personal project is definitely pyre.tv, a website+chrome extension double-whammy that records your watch history for you across all sites, and unifies the user experience of any video player on any site on the web, and most importantly adds social features to the TV experience.
+My biggest personal project is definitely pyre.tv, a website+chrome extension double-whammy that records your watch history for you across all sites, and unifies the user experience of any video player on any site on the web, and most importantly adds social features to the TV experience.

-After school, my specialty has been web automation, anti-detection, and data scraping at scale.
+My professional specialty is been web automation, anti-detection, and data scraping at scale.
+We are doing things that I would not have believed was possible 6 years ago.

 Recently, I've put together microcontrollers to bring an old Yamaha piano keybed back to life and hack an EightSleep Pod 4.
 I also created the first stable 120hz Steam Deck Limited Edition OLED, and am creating working 120fps mods for my childhood favorite games like Super Mario Sunshine.

 ## AI Usage